Best High-End Knife Sets For Professional Or Home Use

 Set includes: 10” chef’s knife, 10” carving knife, 9” off-set bread knife, 8” boning knife, 7” santoku, 5” paring knife, honing steel, diamond steel, carving fork, kitchen shears, six 4.5” steak knives

-This set ships with a 10 inch chef knife rather than the standard 8 inch chef knife.
+This set ships with a 10 inch chef knife which is the stand-out performer in this set..

 This is a pretty new company that hit the kitchen scene in kind of a new way.
 This set comes with a 10-inch chef’s knife and an off-set bread knife, which we don’t see very often (at least, not in the big-kitchen-set world), but honestly it’s a breath of fresh air.
 We love off-set bread knives almost as much as we love bread.